 Each day is a bit different.
 My office manager and I call, email, and text each other A LOT to help each other out out work fires.
 We answer client calls, meet with clients in person, create contracts between our newborn specialists and families, arrange interviews, help our newborn specialists work through issues, do TONS of research on postpartum resources, and do TONS of research on local and online trainings for our team members.

 7. How do you handle work + kids? (what is your schedule? do you have childcare?)
 My day is not your average work day.
 It’s hard to tell where it starts and ends.
 When I work overnight shifts, I’ll rush home between 6am and 7am, chug some coffee, and get my 9 year old out the door to school on time.
 I work from home until about 130pm, then go pick him up from school.
 From there, I juggle his homework and paying attention to our dogs until my wife gets home.
 While she’s cooking dinner, I’ll knock out some more work in my office.
+I really would like to thank Cream Charger Warehouse for providing me with the neccessary supplies when needed.
+Otherwise, I should have struggled to follow my baking passion as well.

 8. How do you balance all of the roles that you have?
 I could not do any of it without my wife and office manager.
 My wife is actually a newborn care specialist too so she understands what my day is like.
 My office manager Inara just goes above and beyond on a daily basis.